- What is plastic shuttering?

 You want formwork that fits your project’s needs.
 Some jobs need simple shapes, while others need curves or special designs.
 Steel and plastic systems work well for big or repeat jobs.
 Timber and plywood are better for custom shapes.
 The best concrete formwork is the one that matches your project size, shape, and weather conditions.

-Project Requirements
+- Project Requirements

+You need to pick formwork that fits your project.
+The size and shape of your build matter a lot.
 Look at your project’s size and shape first.
 Timber or plastic is good for small jobs.
 For big or repeat builds, steel or aluminum saves time.
 If you need strong panels for tall buildings, climbing formwork works well.
-MDO plywood is strong and saves money for many uses.

 Tip: Always choose formwork that fits your project’s size and shape.
 This helps you get the best concrete formwork for your job.